4 min read

 Use a Dry or Powder Shampoo

-Dry dog shampoos are powdered products, designed to be rubbed into the skin.
+Dry dog shampoos are powdered products that you rub into your pet's fur.
 They help eliminate the grease and odor from your dog's hair without the hassles or risks associated with a traditional bath.
 They are easy to apply and remove.
 Simply rub the appropriate dose of powder into your dog's coat, wait for several minutes and brush the dry shampoo out of their hair.

 Use Vinegar for a Quick Rinse

 If you want to try it, just combine 2 cups of distilled white vinegar with 4 gallons of water.
 Use plain water to wet your dog's skin, not just the coat.
-The saturate the coat with the vinegar mixture.
+Saturate your dog's coat with the vinegar mixture.
 Finally, dry your pet without rinsing off the vinegar.

 Keep Your Dog's Bedding Clean

-If your dog sleeps on a smelly bed, your battle against dog odors will be more difficult.
+If your dog sleeps on a smelly bed, your battle against dog odor will be more difficult.
 That's why it is important to keep his bed clean by washing it at least every other week.